stagenow/docs/edge/source/Profiles/manageapps.md

     Note: During profile creation, the top right of the window indicates the status of the profile, e.g., Incomplete.

+5. If you selected MX 6.0 from the MX version drop-down menu, see [MX 6.0 Selection](../stagingprofiles?MX%206.0%20Selection), and then proceed to Step 7.

-5. To choose to connect to this network using StageNow bar codes, select Yes, and then select Continue.
+6. To choose to connect to this network using StageNow bar codes, select Yes, and then select Continue.
 Otherwise, select No to skip to the RD Config section (if available).

-6. If you chose to connect using StageNow bar codes, see [Profiles / Connect Network](../Profiles/ConnectNetwork) for instructions on connecting to a network and populating the settings window.
+7. If you chose to connect using StageNow bar codes, see [Profiles / Connect Network](../Profiles/ConnectNetwork) for instructions on connecting to a network and populating the settings window.

    Note: This wizard includes a Deployment section.
 Deployment requires that the host computer and the device(s) are on the same network.

-7. If offered, select whether to connect to this network using the Rapid Deployment (RD) Client.
+8. If offered, select whether to connect to this network using the Rapid Deployment (RD) Client.
 Note that the RD Config section only appears if you turned on Legacy Mode in the [Settings](../gettingstarted?Settings) screen.
 Select Yes for devices that don't include the StageNow Client.
 See [Rapid Deployment (RD) Client](../stageclient?Rapid%20Deployment%20Client) for more information.

-8. If you selected Yes, choose whether to set up Wi-Fi options and/or Wi-Fi profiles.
+9. If you selected Yes, choose whether to set up Wi-Fi options and/or Wi-Fi profiles.
 See [Setting Types / Wifi mgr](../csp/wifi).

     ![img](images/profiles/manageapps_uninstall.jpg)

-9. Select whether or not to uninstall an application.
+10. Select whether or not to uninstall an application.
 If you select Yes, see [Setting Types / AppMgr](../csp/app) for information on uninstall options.

-10. Select whether or not to install an application.
+11. Select whether or not to install an application.
 If you select Yes:

     a.
 Select whether or not the application requires license management (MX 4.3 only).
 See [Setting Types / LicenseMgr](../csp/license) for information on license options.